hopollo/OBS-Youtube-Player/README.md

  **title:** Show the current song (name + author) : &title=true|false (default is false)\
  **debug:** Enable debug mode & show info on console : &debug=true|false (default is false)

+Song title/author's display is fully customizable with CSS rules from OBS directly with `#songTitle` and `#songAuthor`

 ## Built-in features by default :

 autoplay = enabled,